snscn/quickdrop/README.md

 docker run -d -p 8080:8080 roastslav/quickdrop:latest
 ```

-Optional: Use a volume to persist the uploaded files or change the default configuration:
+Optional: Use a volume to persist the uploaded files or if you want to change the default configuration:

 ```
 docker run -d -p 8080:8080 \